Career Opportunities in Art Therapy

 What You Can Do with a Master's Degree in Art Therapy

 If your goal is to become a licensed art therapist, you will need a graduate degree in art therapy.
-Cedar Crest offers a two year M.A. in Art Therapy, or combine undergraduate and graduate studies into a five-year program.
+Cedar Crest offers a two year M.A. in Art Therapy.
 Here are some of the career settings in which licensed art therapists are currently in demand:

 - Health care facilities such as hospitals, rehabilitation centers, and psychiatric facilities